jberry93/Notebook/Notes/Javascript/Javascript_10.md

 every([{'user': 'Tinky-Winky', 'sex': 'male'}, {'user': 'Dipsy', 'sex': 'male'}, {'user': 'Laa-Laa', 'sex': 'female'}, {'user': 'Po', 'sex': 'female'}], {'sex': 'female'});
 //Output: false
 ```

+First of all we need to make a for loop that will iterate through the array of objects so that we can check each object individually in the array: